Did this video help you?

 - When a substance undergoes a chemical change (a chemical reaction) a new substance or substances are formed

 - In a physical change, like changes of state, the substance doesn't change.
-Water is still water whether it is in the form of a solid (ice), a liquid (water) or a gas (water vapour)
+Water molecules are still water molecules whether the water is in the form of a solid (ice), a liquid (water) or a gas (water vapour)

 - The mass of the substance changes